|

 There are at least five elements to understanding the fear of the Lord.

-• God is majestic!
-Unattainable, exalted, His power undeniable.
-The Israelites heard thunder, saw lightening and smoke coming from the mountain.
+- Unattainable, exalted, His power undeniable.
+The Israelites heard thunder, saw lightning and smoke coming from the mountain.
 They trembled and stood at a distance.
-When we consider God’s majesty we experience a certain separation!
+When we consider God’s majesty, we experience a certain separation!

-• God is greater!
-We are aware when we encounter God that we are but dust, unholy, unworthy, except that through the blood of Jesus we can draw near.
-Isaiah encountered God and immediately exclaimed, “Woe is me; I am ruined!
+- We are aware when we encounter God that we are but dust, unholy, unworthy, except that through the blood of Jesus we can draw near.
+When Isaiah encountered God he exclaimed, “Woe is me; I am ruined!
 For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the Lord Almighty.”
 When we consider how God is greater, we are humbled in His presence.

-• God is mysterious.
-Luke records the people’s reactions to Jesus’ ministry with these words, “A sense of awe came over everyone.
+- Luke records the people’s reactions to Jesus’ ministry with these words, “A sense of awe came over everyone.
 They praised God, and were filled with fear.”
-When we see God’s amazing deeds, we realize He eclipses the ordinary, the familiar, and goes far beyond our imagination.
+When we see God’s amazing deeds, we realize He eclipses the ordinary and the familiar and goes far beyond our imagination.